santedb/dev-doc/developers/server-plugins/service-definitions/policy-information-provider-pip.md

-Policy Information Provider (PIP) (IPolicyInformationService in SanteDB.Core.Api)
+`IPolicyInformationService` in assembly SanteDB.Core.Api version 2.1.151.0

 # Summary
 Represents a contract for a policy information service